 Looking at things like battery life, microphones, and Bluetooth performance, I have zero complaints.
 If you're using ANC, you can expect up to six hours of continuous use.
 Turn the feature off, and you're looking at up to eight hours.
 When you throw in the charging case, you get 21 hours or 29 hours, respectively.
 Continuous playback time is worse than the Buds+ 11-hour endurance, but total battery life is considerably better if you aren't using ANC.

 The Bluetooth 5.0 wireless connection has been rock solid for me throughout all of my testing, as have the three microphones.
+Samsung even improved it further when releasing a firmware update in Dec.
+2020.
 People I talked to with the Buds Live couldn't distinguish any major difference compared to the Note 10, and listening to calls made with the Buds Live myself, I was also impressed with how well the mics performed.

 Galaxy Buds Live Companion app

 When buying premium earbuds, you should expect an equally premium companion app to go alongside them.
 The Galaxy Buds Live use the same Galaxy Wearable app that the Buds+ before them did, and just like before, there's a lot to sink your teeth into.

 All of the expected features are here, including customization for the touch and hold gesture on the buds, a toggle to block the touch controls altogether, a Find My Earbuds feature, and the ability to have certain notifications read aloud to you.
 I'm especially fond of the setting that allows you to seamlessly switch the connection to previously-paired devices just by tapping "Connect" in the Galaxy Wearables app.